-And he passed on these ideas and he absorbed and took in also Salafism and agreed with their concepts, some of their most extreme concepts and came up with something new, a new form of Salafism called Sahwa Salafism.
-A Sahwa Salafism argued that you have to obey every single one of the Sunnah, or the ways of life of Muhammad, or you’re going to go to hell, so it’s not enough just to do those Five Pillars, not enough just to do the best that you can.
-If you don’t do everything that Muhammad did, if you don’t imitate him precisely in a very specific way, you’re going to go to hell, so the Sahwa Salafis took Salafism and transformed it.
+And he passed on these ideas, and he absorbed and took in also Salafism and agreed with their concepts, some of their most extreme concepts and came up with something new, a new form of Salafism called Sahwa Salafism.
+A Sahwa Salafism argued that you have to obey every single one of the Sunnah, or the ways of life of Muhammad, or you are going to go to hell, so it is not enough just to do those Five Pillars, not enough just to do the best that you can.
+If you do not do everything that Muhammad did, if you do not imitate him precisely in a very specific way, you are going to go to hell, so the Sahwa Salafis took Salafism and transformed it.
 And a lot of this has to do with the influence of Muhammad Qutb, and the result was a new movement within Salafism kind of split between Saudi Salafism and the Sahwa Salafism.

-A lot of people think the Saudi government’s the problem, they’re the ones supporting [terrorism].
-Actually, mostly it has to do with Sahwa Salafis who they have had an on-again, off-again relationship with, and a lot of the time those people end up in jail, in Saudi jails, as often as they do in the West because they are very critical of everybody who didn’t follow their version of Islam, including the Saudi government, and the Saudi government didn’t take kindly to that and put them in jail.
+A lot of people think the Saudi government is the problem, they are the ones supporting [terrorism].
+Actually, mostly it has to do with Sahwa Salafis who they have had an on-again, off-again relationship with, and a lot of the time those people end up in jail, in Saudi jails, as often as they do in the West because they are very critical of everybody who did not follow their version of Islam, including the Saudi government, and the Saudi government did not take kindly to that and put them in jail.

-So these Sahwa Salafis though – by and large – believed that they could do things by social presure, by education, things like that.
-They didn’t talk about violence, right?
+So these Sahwa Salafis though – by and large – believed that they could do things by social pressure, by education, things like that.
+They did not talk about violence, right?
 Muhammad Qutb did sometimes, but he learned to shut up about it.
 You know it gets you in jail if you say things like that to the Saudi government.
 And it might have gone nowhere, right?
 This might have been it.

-You might have had this movement in Saudi Arabia that still exists today by the way, and one of the problems we have in the United States and elsewhere is that Saudi mosques that they’ve set up often they didn’t pay attention to the preachers that were being sent over.
+You might have had this movement in Saudi Arabia that still exists today, by the way, and one of the problems we have in the United States and elsewhere is that Saudi mosques that they have set up.
+Often, they did not pay attention to the preachers that were being sent over.
 Some of them were Sahwa Salafis rather than Saudi Salafis.
-Recently, they’ve been cleaning them up, but back in the ’90s, plenty of places around the world had Sahwa Salafis that took them over and used them to spread their ideas about Islam, a very specific version of Islam that, by the way, nobody ever had practiced up to that point, nobody.
+Recently, they have been cleaning them up, but back in the ’90s, plenty of places around the world had Sahwa Salafis that took them over and used them to spread their ideas about Islam, a very specific version of Islam that, by the way, nobody ever had practiced up to that point, nobody.
 Take my word for it.
 I can talk about some of the differences in just a bit here between their version of Islam and others.

-So Muhammad Qutb is off there in Saudi Arabia radicalizing people toward his version of Islam and he’s not alone.
+So Muhammad Qutb is off there in Saudi Arabia radicalizing people toward his version of Islam and he is not alone.
 There are others who are doing it.
-He’s the important one because he came up with some ideas that are going to feed directly into the jihadi-Salafist vision for Islam.
+He is the important one because he came up with some ideas that are going to feed directly into the jihadi-Salafist vision for Islam.
 And then along came this guy ‘Abdallah ‘Azzam, a Palestinian who was also in exile in Saudi Arabia and he was hugely influenced by the Afghan jihad.
 He said that this invasion was not about Afghanistan.
-It was about the entire Muslim community, and he’s the guy who invented the concept of foreign fighters, that is of other Muslims having to go go to other countries to protect the inhabitants of [a] foreign country because we’re all Muslim brothers together.
+It was about the entire Muslim community, and he is the guy who invented the concept of foreign fighters, that is of other Muslims having to go to other countries to protect the inhabitants of [a] foreign country because we are all Muslim brothers together.
 He basically invented that concept.

-Up to this point, jihads have been declared by governments, they’ve been declared by caliphates, and so on and so forth, but they’d all been about our country or our area or our caliphate.
-It hadn’t been about the Muslim world as a whole.
+Up to this point, jihads have been declared by governments, they have been declared by caliphates, and so on and so forth, but they had all been about our country or our area or our caliphate.
+It had not been about the Muslim world as a whole.
 He on the other hand said no, you have to think of the borders and boundaries put up by the infidels as being meaningless.
 All of us are Muslims together.
 We all have to protect.
 And he convinced thousands of Muslims, especially in Saudi Arabia, to go off and fight in the Afghan jihad based on that argument.

-You can tell we’re getting very close jihadi Salafism, can’t you?
-You got the very fringe-y Salafi version of Islam and you’ve got global jihad going on here.
+You can tell we are getting very close jihadi Salafism, can’t you?
+You got the very fringe-y Salafi version of Islam and you have got global jihad going on here.
 So you have to put those together and they all come together in bin Laden because Osama bin Laden was inducted into Muhammad Qutb’s version of the Muslim Brotherhood when he was in school.
 And he also brought to it Salafism of a very specific sort, Sahwa Salafism.
 And the day he graduated from college, he went off to Afghanistan to fight in the jihad.
 And while he was there, he met ‘Abdallah ‘Azzam, became his deputy in his organization, and basically just took it over after ‘Abdallah ‘Azzam’s death, and that became the base of jihad.
-That’s what Al Qaeda means, the base of jihad, and that’s what carried out 9/11, those guys, that group, a few thousand people.
-That’s the only people in the world who believed in their version of Islam at that point.
+That is what Al Qaeda means, the base of jihad, and that’s what carried out 9/11, those guys, that group, a few thousand people.
+That is the only people in the world who believed in their version of Islam at that point.

 Basic vision of al Qaeda and ISIS

-And here’s their version of Islam.
-So here’s their basic vision: following the Shari’a as we define it is essential for human existence and their version of Shari’a is like nobody else’s.
-I’m going to talk about Shari’a in a bit, so you get a feel for just how fringe’y their ideas are.
+And here is their version of Islam.
+So here is their basic vision: following the Shari’a as we define it is essential for human existence and their version of Shari’a is like nobody else’s.
+I am going to talk about Shari’a in a bit, so you get a feel for just how fringe their ideas are.
 And by the way, the entire world is going to follow our version of this.
-We’re going to start with other Muslims.
-Eventually, we’re going to force everybody to follow our version and if you won’t do it willingly, we’ll force you to do it through violence.
+We are going to start with other Muslims.
+Eventually, we are going to force everybody to follow our version and if you will not do it willingly, we will force you to do it through violence.
 But this is only possible with a state they call the caliphate.
-That’s right.
-This is going to be the only state that can actually do this, force everybody to do what we want, so we’ve got to recreate the caliphate to make everybody follow our version of Islam.
+That is right.
+This is going to be the only state that can actually do this, force everybody to do what we want, so we have got to recreate the caliphate to make everybody follow our version of Islam.

-And by the way – they literally believe this – we’re the only true Muslims.
-Everybody out there, they have Muslim names, but they’ve all been either led astray or gone stray themselves.
-They’re not really Muslim.
-The entire world in fact’s gone back to paganism, including other Muslims, and we have to enlighten them, we have to wake them up, we have to basically convert them to our version of Islam.
+And by the way – they literally believe this – we are the only true Muslims.
+Everybody out there, they have Muslim names, but they have all been either led astray or gone stray themselves.
+They are not really Muslim.
+The entire world, in fact, has gone back to paganism, including other Muslims, and we have to enlighten them, we have to wake them up, we have to basically convert them to our version of Islam.
 Okay?
-So it’s not mostly about us.
+So it is not mostly about us.
 That was the big thing I discovered when I started looking at what they say.
-Almost everything they’re doing is about other Muslims.
-It’s really not about us.
+Almost everything they are doing is about other Muslims.
+It is really not about us.

-So we’re going to carry out a war, but the war is going to be not just about these unbelievers, it’s going to be about all these other Muslims and how we’re going to force them to follow our version of Islam, first and foremost.
-And so ‘we’re committed’ to waging what they believe is an eternal war against all these different groups.
+So we are going to carry out a war, but the war is going to be not just about these unbelievers, it is going to be about all these other Muslims and how we are going to force them to follow our version of Islam, first and foremost.
+And so ‘we are committed’ to waging what they believe is an eternal war against all these different groups.
 At one point, you know, 1.8 billion Muslims foremost, and the other seven billion people in the world secondarily.
 They had a problem because they had declared war on the entire world.
-I’ve actually seen the strategic documents in which they argue about how do we prioritize our enemies.
-So we, you know, so we don’t end up having to fight everybody simultaneously.
+I have actually seen the strategic documents in which they argue about how do we prioritize our enemies.
+So we, you know, so we do not end up having to fight everybody simultaneously.
 They came to some interesting conclusions about it.
-I’m going to talk about it in a bit here.
+I am going to talk about it in a bit here.

 Distinguishing Ideological Principles: jihadi-salafism vs ordinary Islam

 So how do we tell this religion is different from ordinary Islam?
-Well, there’s first of all what they call Aqidah, which means ideology, creed, our belief system, and these about fifteen points are the things that are the most significant in distinguishing them.
-I’m not going to go through every single one of them, but there’s about fifteen of them that absolutely distinguish them from every other version of Islam in the world.
+Well, there is, first of all, what they call Aqidah, which means ideology, creed, our belief system, and these about fifteen points are the things that are the most significant in distinguishing them.
+I am not going to go through every single one of them, but there is about fifteen of them that absolutely distinguish them from every other version of Islam in the world.

 But this Minhaj is also important.
-It’s how you practice, it’s your methodology for practicing religion.
-As I mentioned, belief is one thing, but that’s not the important thing.
+It is how you practice.
+It is your methodology for practicing religion.
+As I mentioned, belief is one thing, but that is not the important thing.
 The really important thing is how you practice the religion, and they believe in all of these things that make them very, very different from ordinary Muslims.
 So there are about thirty different points that distinguish them absolutely from every other version of Islam in the world.

 Primary ideological principles of the extremists